 How PeopleSoft Welcomes New Academic Year

-PeopleSoft News Round-up is a monthly news overview that gives an insight into the latest PeopleSoft-related events as well as brief summaries and links to articles on PeopleSoft security.
+PeopleSoft News Round-up is a monthly news overview that gives an insight into the latest news related to PeopleSoft academic year and cybersecurity, as well as brief summaries and links to articles on PeopleSoft security.

 PeopleSoft “doesn’t play well”

 The first Academic Senate meeting of the 2018-19 ‘PeopleSoft academic year’ addressed the discussions on student courses being categorized incorrectly in Stan State’s online portal as well as the illegality of posting course materials online.